Online self-service results in faster answers. Here’s how self-service tools get customers the answers they need while reducing time-to-resolution.

 Online self-service options are in demand.
 In just three years (2012 to 2015), Forrester says, the percentage of people using online communities for support nearly doubled.

 One important reason that consumers seek out online self-service is that it results in faster answers.
 That means lower time to resolution (TTR) - not only an important metric for support teams but a proxy for customer satisfaction.
-After all, as we talk about here [link], consumers want companies to value their time, and are more likely to be repeat customers of those that do.
+After all, consumers want companies to value their time, and are more likely to be repeat customers of those that do.

 How does online self-service add value by reducing TTR?